jornamon/mp-bmp3xx-full/tutorial.md

 The filter is configured with the `iir_filter` InfoUnit, which can be set to one of this values: 0, 2, 4, 8, 16, 32, 64, 128.
 0 means the output is unfiltered and any other value will indicate the order of the filter, the higher the order the smoother the output, but also the slower the response to real changes in temperature or pressure.

-The filter only works in **normal mode**, and gets cleared every time the config changes so that it doesn't make sense to keep adding samples to the filter that are not related to each other (for example if you change filter order or activate/deactivate the pressure or temperature sensor).
+The filter only works in **normal mode**, and gets cleared every time the config changes because it doesn't make sense to keep adding samples to the filter that are not related to each other (for example if you change filter order or activate/deactivate the pressure or temperature sensor).
 You need to wait for the number of samples indicated by the filter order to get a stable output.

 See section 3.4.3 of the Datasheet for details on the implementation of the filter.